 Information on our approach to privacy and data protection and contact details for our Data Protection Officers are available on our website.
 Our UOB Privacy Notice is also available online and at all branches in Singapore.

-At UOB, we use technology to provide borderless, reliable and efficient service, and are committed to protecting our customers’ and the Bank’s data and assets from cybersecurity threats through maintaining the robustness of our risk management systems.
-Our Group Technology Risk Management Framework and IT Security Management Policy that outline our cybersecurity policies, guidelines and tools to protect our customers’ and the Bank’s data and assets.
-The framework also incorporates comprehensive control requirements set out by the Monetary Authority of Singapore in its Technology Risk Management Guidelines.
+At UOB, we use technology to provide borderless, reliable and efficient service, and are committed to protecting our customers’ and the Bank’s data and assets from cybersecurity threats.
+We maintain the robustness of our risk management systems and have in place the Group Technology Risk Management Framework and IT Security Management Policy that outline our cybersecurity policies, guidelines and tools to protect our data and assets.
+The Group Technology Risk Management Framework also incorporates comprehensive control requirements set out by the Monetary Authority of Singapore in its Technology Risk Management Guidelines.

-To raise our customers’ awareness of cybersecurity so they can also help protect themselves from cyber attacks, we provide them with regular updates on cybersecurity tips and threats via our website, electronic mailers, text messages and mobile apps.
+To raise our customers’ awareness of cybersecurity so they can also help protect themselves from cyber attacks, we provide them with regular updates on cybersecurity tips and threats via our website, social media channels, electronic mailers, text messages and mobile apps.
 In addition, our UOB BIBPlus customers can download security software to improve the security of their online banking experience.